1. Where can I find University Policies and Procedures?

 The medical portion of the University policy covers leave requests due to pregnancy and childbirth.
 The eligible faculty member submits a completed Certificate of Physician or Practitioner, indicating the amount of leave medically necessary (this is generally six weeks for a normal pregnancy and delivery, eight weeks for a normal pregnancy with a surgical (C-section) delivery).
 Eligible faculty members on medical leave continue to receive full salary and medical insurance benefits.

 The family leave portion of the policy provides four workweeks of paid leave for eligible faculty members within one calendar year after the birth or adoption of a child.
 This time can be taken as four straight weeks or pro-rated (one day a week for 16 weeks for instance); the faculty member and his or her department work together to decide how best to utilize the family leave.
 Unpaid leave of up to one calendar year to care for a child is also provided under this policy.
-Please refer to 02-11-01 Procedure for Faculty Medical and Family Leave.
+Please refer to Faculty Medical and Family Leave AC 26 (formerly 02-11-01).

 5. Does the University have a policy on faculty/student relationships?